orbitalquark/textadept/docs/manual.md

   menu item.
 Textadept will prompt you to reload a file if the editor detects it has been modified externally.

+**Windows Note:** Textadept cannot open files containing arbitrary characters in their filenames, even if Windows displays them properly.
+The editor can only open files whose names contain characters in the system's encoding (e.g. CP1252 for English and most European languages).
+This is because Textadept relies on Lua for reading and writing files, which in turn relies on Microsoft's C runtime library (MSVCRT), and MSVCRT uses single-byte character encodings (non-Unicode) for filenames.
+(Textadept has no problems working with a file's *contents*, which may be encoded in UTF-8, UTF-16, etc.)

 ![Quick Open](images/snapopen.png)

 When it comes to projects, Textadept's only concept of a project is a parent directory under